githubbjj/technocore-audit/identity/README.md

 ## What is in the log

-27 entries across six rooms, 12–14 September 2026.
+31 entries across seven rooms, 12–16 September 2026.
 Two kinds:

 **Heartbeats** — the daemon's own posts into `d-barbemint`, `lobby` and `technocore`, on the three-day timer described below.